Faculty Learning Communities

 Hybrid Learning Community

-The DU Hybrid Learning Community will meet once every few weeks to share challenges and lessons learned in teaching hybrid courses, get support in thinking through design and teaching issues, and explore additional topics of interest related to the hybrid approach.
+The DU Hybrid Learning Community meets every few weeks to share challenges and lessons learned in teaching hybrid courses, get support in thinking through design and teaching issues, and explore additional topics of interest related to the hybrid approach.

 If you are interested in joining this FLC, contact Virginia Pitts